 Julie’s in-house experience with both Zara and Lendlease coupled with her major law firm experience at Herbert Smith Freehills brings a unique relevance to her legal practice skills and her service to clients.

-While Julie was in-house at Lendlease she was listed by Doyles Guide as one of the Leading In-house Property & Real Estate Lawyers in Australia for four consecutive years (2016 to 2019).
+While Julie was in-house at Lendlease she was listed by Doyle’s Guide as one of the Leading In-house Property & Real Estate Lawyers in Australia for five consecutive years (2016 to 2020).

 - Lendlease: The successful bid and subsequent negotiation of project documents for the Sydney Metro Victoria Cross station.
 This over station development will include approximately 58,000m2 of office and retail space in the heart of North Sydney with an estimated end value of $1.2 billion.
 After completion of the deal with Sydney Metro, Julie then worked on the sell down of a 25% stake in the project to Australian Prime Property Fund Commercial (APPFC) through a joint venture structure.